We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Cognitive-behavioral therapy (CBT): This helps people develop strategies for reacting differently to the condition through relaxation techniques and a positive attitude.

 Exercise can also help reduce symptoms in some people.

-As experts learn more about possible links between IBS and microbial activity there is hope that, one day, new treatments will be available that target this factor effectively.
+As experts learn more about possible links between IBS and microbial activity

 Until recently, there was no specific imaging or laboratory test to support an IBS diagnosis.
 However, experts have now developed a blood test that can accurately reveal whether a person has IBS with diarrhea (IBS-D) or irritable bowel disease (IBD).

 During diagnosis, a doctor will aim to rule out conditions that produce symptoms similar to IBS.
 They will also follow a procedure to categorize the symptoms.

 - IBS with constipation (IBS-C): A person experiences stomach pain, discomfort, bloating, infrequent or delayed bowel movements, or hard or lumpy stools.

 - IBS with diarrhea (IBS-D): There is stomach pain, discomfort, an urgent need to go to the toilet, very frequent bowel movements, or watery or loose stools.

 - IBS with alternating stool pattern (IBS-A): A person experiences both constipation and diarrhea.